mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 Disclaimer beforehand: the numbers for this post are taken from Python 2.7 on OS X.  Do not ever trust benchmarks, take them only as a reference and test it for yourself on your target environment.
+Also: “Yay, another post about the security implications of `eval`/`exec`.”
+Wrong!
+I am assuming that everybody already knows how to *properly* use these two, so I will not talk about security here.

 Behind the Scenes of Imports
 ----------------------------